jmartos/Samples/FrontEnd-lastminute.com/README.md

 # FrontEnd-Exercise

 FrontEnd exercise, responsive design with the principle "mobile first".
-Made without Javascript libraries, taking data from .json file with a nodejs server.
+Made without Javascript libraries, it takes data from .json file with a nodejs server.

 Technologies:
 -HTML5, Sass, Javascript, Nodejs